Hedging with Tradoor (Perpetual futures)

 {% hint style="info" %}

-As you can see, despite a three-digit APR on TON/USDT, you can still incur a net loss
+As you can see, despite a three-digit APR on GRAM/USDT, you can still incur a net loss

 {% endhint %}